Valerie Ghent: Biography

+Ghent was born in New York City.
+Her father is Emmanuel Ghent.

 Ghent is a longtime keyboardist, vocalist and engineer with Ashford & Simpson.
 As a solo artist, Ghent has released five albums under her own name: Unstoppable (1996), Day to Day Dream (2012), Muse (2014), Velours (2016), and The French Sessions (2017), and a remake of the Ben E. King hit Supernatural Thing (2013).
 Her first solo album, Unstoppable, was self-recorded with Jimmy Biondolillo employed as co-producer.
 In 2012 the single "Love Enough For a Lifetime" from Day to Day Dream hit No. 1 on iHeart Radio.
 Velours, which features 11 original songs written by Ghent, was recorded in the South of France and in New York., SoulTracks named Velours one of the Top 50 Albums of 2016.

-Ghent has toured, performed and recorded with world-renowned artists including Ashford & Simpson, Debbie Harry, Defunkt, Valerie Simpson, Dr. Maya Angelou, Billy Preston, TM Stevens, and has worked as a recording engineer with Ashford & Simpson, Sir Cliff Richard, Nina Simone, Roberta Flack, and Luther Vandross.
+Ghent has toured, performed and recorded with world-renowned artists including Ashford & Simpson, Debbie Harry, Grayson Hugh, Defunkt, Valerie Simpson, Dr. Maya Angelou, Billy Preston, TM Stevens, and has worked as a recording engineer with Ashford & Simpson, Sir Cliff Richard, Nina Simone, Roberta Flack, and Luther Vandross.

 Ghent started performing and touring in France in 2014 with French musicians affiliated with Association BLUES'UP, and recorded two more albums, Velours (2016) in New York and the South of France, and The French Sessions (2017), the latter recorded entirely in France and released on the Blanc Musiques label.